ckwalters/npx2_site_gui/README.md

 # npx2_site_gui
-make a neuropixels 2.0 multi-shank imro table with arbitrary sites for recording recommended to load a pre-existing imro table that is close to what you want
+Make a neuropixels 2.0 multi-shank imro table with arbitrary sites for recording.
+I recommend loading a pre-existing imro table (e.g. from SGLX) that is close to what you want.